 There are deeper constitutional issues with the structure of the CPSC.
 Officials who are empowered with executive authority must be answerable to the president.
 But the CPSC’s commissioners cannot be removed by the president except for cause.
 The Supreme Court has ruled that this removal protection is unconstitutional.

-In sum, the CPSC is an unconstitutional agency conducting an unconstitutional proceeding and violating Leachco’s rights.
+In sum, the CPSC is an unconstitutional agency conducting an unconstitutional proceeding and violating Leachco’s rights to a hearing before an independent judge and jury.

-Left unchecked, the agency’s arbitrary enforcement leaves entrepreneurs and small-business owners no way of knowing when the federal government could shut them down.
+Left unchecked, the agency’s arbitrary enforcement leaves entrepreneurs and small business owners no way of knowing when the federal government could shut them down.
 The government should foster innovation, not chill it, especially for smaller companies with fewer resources to fight back.